mmurph211/Grid/README.md

 **onColumnSort**
 Function.
 If `allowClientSideSorting` is `true`, this function will be called immediately after a user sorts a column.
 Returned in `arguments` are an array of the new row indexes order with their prior index order values, the sorted column index and the prior sorted column index if it exists.
+To sort a column programmatically, call the `myGridInstanceObject.sortColumn((int) columnIndex, (boolean) sortAscending)` method.
 Default is a function that does nothing.

 **onResizeGrid**